-This article explains briefly what full decriminalisation of the sex trade (or “decriminalisation of sex work” as its sometimes called) means in practice.
-This supplements the bullet points on our white flyers with background information and references to research, etc.
+This article explains briefly what full decriminalisation of prostitution (or “decriminalisation of sex work” as its sometimes called) means in practice.
+This supplements the bullet points on our RCN Congress 2019 flyers (and the white flyers we have given out elsewhere) with background information and references to research, etc.

 Each point relates to the real world impact of full decriminalisation.
 The points are listed below in bold, followed by an explanation and links to further information and supporting research.

 Full decriminalisation implicitly decriminalises pimps, brothel keepers, and sex buyers.

 Many people consider New Zealand to be the best example of full decriminalisation.
 It was introduced in the Prostitution Reform Act (PRA) 2003.

 If you follow the link and read the Act, you will see that the PRA decriminalises sex buyers (punters), brothel keepers, and pimps (people who profit from other people’s prostitution and often control and arrange clients for them).

 Full decriminalisation normalises and legitimises prostitution, and the commodification of (mainly) women and girls.